yenyang/Recolor/Recolor/LongDescription.md

 ## Dependencies
 Unified Icon Library

-I18n Everywhere (Soft dependency required for loading languages other than English.)

 ## Donations
 If you want to say thank you with a donation you can do so on Paypal.